What to see in Mérida Mexico in 2 days

 How to get to Mérida from Playa Del Carmen

-While I wasn’t looking forward to sweating even more, I was excited about experiencing first-hand the region’s rich cultural heritage.
+While I wasn’t looking forward to the sweating part, I was keen to learn more about the region’s cultural heritage.

 Visiting Merida as a solo female traveler